-- 8.332 Leakage Innovation includes activities that provide a new and cost-efficient way to reduce leakage on our distribution mains network.
-Leakage Innovation is designed to be more cost efficient than Mains Rehabilitation. - 8.333 Leakage Innovation includes activities that we are currently aware of and those that will be developed in the future. - 8.334 Some of the activities included in Leakage Innovation are: - Adoption of keyhole repair techniques - Advancement of technologies for precise and accurate leak location acoustics - Advancement of technologies for precise and accurate leakage location tracer gases - New quality or design of joints so they are leak free product development - Advancement of technologies to repair pipes from the inside - Enhanced detection equipment or innovation in detection - Enhanced repair methods or innovation in repair methods - 8.335 The technology and approach to achieve our long-term leakage reduction ambition is either emerging or is yet to be developed.
-It is critical to understand the emerging technology and approaches to ensure the deliverability of Leakage Innovation in our plan. - 8.336 In AMP8, we will invest in trials of innovative technology and leakage reduction and repair approaches.
-This investment is crucial to test and demonstrate the most cost-effective innovative solutions available prior to their full implementation in later AMPs. - 8.337 In WRMP19 we concluded our leakage reduction activity in 2055.
-In WRMP24, we continue leakage reduction activity beyond 2050 with Leakage Innovation, which assumes that through future innovation approaches both costs and customer inconvenience will be reduced compared to our current assumptions.
+- 8.340 Leakage Innovation includes activities that provide a new and cost-efficient way to reduce leakage on our distribution mains network.
+Leakage Innovation is designed to be more cost efficient than Mains Rehabilitation. - 8.341 Leakage Innovation includes activities that we are currently aware of and those that will be developed in the future. - 8.342 Some of the activities included in Leakage Innovation are: - Adoption of keyhole repair techniques - Advancement of technologies for precise and accurate leak location acoustics - Advancement of technologies for precise and accurate leakage location tracer gases - New quality or design of joints so they are leak free product development - Advancement of technologies to repair pipes from the inside - Enhanced detection equipment or innovation in detection - Enhanced repair methods or innovation in repair methods - 8.343 The technology and approach to achieve our long-term leakage reduction ambition is either emerging or is yet to be developed.
+It is critical to understand the emerging technology and approaches to ensure the deliverability of Leakage Innovation in our plan. - 8.344 In AMP8, we will invest in trials of innovative technology and leakage reduction and repair approaches.
+This investment is crucial to test and demonstrate the most cost-effective innovative solutions available prior to their full implementation in later AMPs. - 8.345 In WRMP19 we concluded our leakage reduction activity in 2055.
+In WRMP24, we continue leakage reduction activity beyond 2050 with Leakage Innovation, which assumes that through future innovation approaches both costs and customer inconvenience will be reduced compared to our current assumptions. - 8.346 Our leakage innovation includes activities that we are currently aware of, those that are emerging and those that may be developed in the future.
+There is uncertainty around the costs and benefits of emerging and yet to be developed technologies.
+We plan to invest in trials in AMP8 to test and demonstrate cost effective innovative solutions and will incorporate the findings of these trials in our WRMP29.
+We will review our leakage costs and benefits at each WRMP cycle with updated insight into leakage innovations.